Learning High-Dimensional McKean-Vlasov Forward-Backward Stochastic Differential Equations with General Distribution Dependence: Convergence Analysis

-where $\Phi \subset \RR^d$ and $\Phi' \subset \RR^d \times\RR^p$ are two classes of functions for the GMMD metric and satisfy Assumption~\ref{function_class_assumption}. \item The functions $b$, $\sigma$, $h$, $g$, $m_1$ and $m_2$ is 1/2-H\"older continuous with respect to $t$.
+where $\Phi \subset \RR^d$ and $\Phi' \subset \RR^d \times\RR^p$ are two classes of functions for the IPM and satisfy Assumption~\ref{function_class_assumption}. \item The functions $b$, $\sigma$, $h$, $g$, $m_1$ and $m_2$ is 1/2-H\"older continuous with respect to $t$.
 We will use $K$ to denote the H\"older constant. \item There exists a constant $K$, such that